Develop OpenGL Apps In A Docker Container Without GPU

 About Mesa

-driver uses LLVM to do runtime code generation with LLVM IR, is multithreaded and offers better performance than softpipe
+The Gallium LLVMpipe driver uses LLVM to do runtime code generation with LLVM IR, is multithreaded and offers better performance than softpipe.

 Read more about Mesa's llvmpipe.